googleapis/google-cloud-ruby/google-cloud-recaptcha_enterprise/samples/README.md

 ### Authentication

-Authentication is typically done through [Application Default Credentials](https://cloud.google.com/docs/authentication#getting_credentials_for_server-centric_flow)
-, which means you do not have to change the code to authenticate as long as your environment has credentials.
+Authentication is typically done through [Application Default Credentials](https://cloud.google.com/docs/authentication#getting_credentials_for_server-centric_flow), which means you do not have to change the code to authenticate as long as your environment has credentials.
 You have a few options for setting up
 authentication:

 1. When running locally, use the [Google Cloud SDK](https://cloud.google.com/sdk/)

-    `gcloud auth application-default login`
+        gcloud auth application-default login

 1. When running on App Engine or Compute Engine, credentials are already set-up.
 However, you may need to configure your Compute Engine instance with [additional scopes](https://cloud.google.com/compute/docs/authentication#using).

-1. You can create a [Service Account key file](https://cloud.google.com/docs/authentication#service_accounts) .
+1. You can create a [Service Account key file](https://cloud.google.com/docs/authentication#service_accounts).
 This file can be used to authenticate to Google Cloud Platform services from any environment.
 To use the file, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path to the key file, for example:

-    `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account.json`
+        export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account.json

 ### Set Project ID

-Next, set the *GOOGLE_CLOUD_PROJECT* environment variable to the project name set in the
+Next, set the `GOOGLE_CLOUD_PROJECT` environment variable to the project name set in the
 [Google Cloud Platform Developer Console](https://console.cloud.google.com):

-    `export GOOGLE_CLOUD_PROJECT="YOUR-PROJECT-ID"`
+        export GOOGLE_CLOUD_PROJECT="YOUR-PROJECT-ID"

 ### Install Dependencies